loopme/android-united-sdk/bridges/ironSorce/README.md

         }
 ```

-## Adding LoopMe's AdMob Bridge ##
+## Adding LoopMe's IronSource Bridge ##

-Download `LoopmeCustomAdapter` class and move it to `com.ironsource.adapters.custom.loopme` package in your project.
+Download `LoopmeCustomAdapter` and `LoopmeCustomInterstitial` classes and move it to `com.ironsource.adapters.custom.loopme` package in your project.

 ## Initialization ##